itz-nishant/-1915054-/Practical.md

 Enter the temerature in Celsious : 37
 Temperatur in fahrenheit : 98.599998
 ```
-# 5.Program to Find the Area and Perimeter of Circle
+# 5. Program to Find the Area and Perimeter of Circle
 ```C
 #include<stdio.h>
 int  main()